 Mentorship

-You can earn Mandatory Continuing Legal Education (MCLE) credit for participating in an approved structured mentoring program.
-Per Washington Supreme Court Admission and Practice Rule (APR) 11, mentors and mentees now have the opportunity to receive one MCLE credit for every one hour engaged in an approved structured mentoring program.
-You can either earn credit by participating in an approved program or by developing your own self-directed program.
+Licensed legal professionals may earn Mandatory Continuing Legal Education (MCLE) credit for participating in an approved structured mentoring program.
+Per Washington Supreme Court Admission and Practice Rule (APR) 11, mentors and mentees have the opportunity to receive one MCLE credit for every one hour engaged in an approved structured mentoring program.
+Credit may be earned by participating in an MCLE Board approved program.
 Law and legal procedure credits are not available for participating in approved mentoring programs.

 Standards for Approving Structured Mentoring Programs